sqlbook/sql_book/README.md

 ## Self-hosting sqlbook

 sqlbook is open source and can be self hosted, however it is only for personal use and cannot be resold.
-Please check the licence for more information.
+Please check the license for more information.

 ### Requirements